Hands-On Transcription Practice Created by an Experienced Transcriptionist Herself:

 Immerse Yourself in the Work of a Transcriptionist:

 The series enables those learning transcription (or coming back into the field) to practice with over two hours of audio per course (25 individual files in each), in several genres - and with the added benefit of a finished typed document to compare against your work for every audio.
 Each course stands on its own, offering video introductions to each set of work, companion audio files to type, work specifications documents for each “client,” as well as completed work documents, for your comparison, for each audio.
-In doing this, you will be proofreading your documents, getting used to this part of transcription work, as well.

 Simply put, these hours of hands-on transcription practice, producing completed documents in many subjects and genres, will add to your confidence and experience when you do look for work.
 (I would have loved something like this when I started out!)